 Image adjustment layers

-Image adjustment layers allow you to change brightness, contrast, and gamma for imagery.
-See Layer types described for more information
+Image adjustment layers let you change brightness, contrast, and gamma for imagery.
+See Layer types described for more information.

 Layer performance considerations